mendix/docs/content/developerportal/app-store/app-store-overview.md

 ### 4.3 Modeler {#modeler}

-On the **Modeler** page, you can download any version of the  Desktop Modeler you need by clicking  **Download** for the latest release or the donwload icon for a specific older release:
+On the **Modeler** page, you can download any version of Studio Pro you need by clicking  **Download** for the latest release or the download icon for a specific older release:

 ![](attachments/app-store-overview/modeler.png)

-Clicking the **Release notes** icon will open the [ Desktop Modeler release notes](/releasenotes/desktop-modeler/) for that particular version.
+Clicking the **Release notes** icon will open the [Studio Pro release notes](/releasenotes/desktop-modeler/) for that particular version.

-Clicking the **Related downloads** option will open a page with information relating to that Desktop Modeler version.
+Clicking the **Related downloads** option will open a page with information relating to that Studio Pro version.

 ### 4.4 Solutions {#solutions}